 Groves, Dopita & Sutherland (2004) incorporated dust in their models in an attempt to increase electron temperature due to photoelectric heating, which at the time was a new approach.
 This group also used the MAPPINGS III code instead of CLOUDY to do their models.
 Notably, they included a narrower range of parameters than Dopita & Sutherland (1995) by varying nH from 102 – 104 cm-3, 0.25 Z☉ < Z☉ < 4.0 Z☉, and power law index from -1.2 to -2.0 for the SED.
 The ionization parameter U was varied from -4.0 < log U < 0.0 in intervals of -0.3, -0.6, and -1.0 dex, and they varied grain content proportional to metallicity, though they claimed this is a gross over simplification and cannot be justified, but it is the simplest way to model the grain content.
 Their models showed higher electron temperatures with higher grain content, and they mentioned that including grains in their models helped alleviate some of the temperature problem, though more work is needed.

 Richardson et al. (2014) investigated the effects of density, ionization, grains and metallicity on AGN gas, and referred to many of the studies mentioned above.
 They mentioned that Komossa & Schulz (1997) drastically overestimates [O I] emission with high density values, which likely means that high density regions do not exist.
 Instead, increasing density increases [O I] emission but does not affect H or H emission, so different emission line ratios are observed.
-They also touched on the cooling effect of metals in the gas, explaining that increased metallicity can cool the gas and decrease electron temperatures.
+As we mentioned, they also touched on the cooling effect of metals in the gas, explaining that increased metallicity can cool the gas and decrease electron temperatures.
+(Is this now redundant or keep this in here?)
 However, it may be the case that AGN with low metallicity values are rare, meaning that may not be a sufficient explanation for the high electron temperatures seen in some samples.
 Grains were shown to increase electron temperatures through photoelectric heating and can reproduce high ionization AGN Te but miss the mark with the highest ionization AGN in the sample.
 Interestingly, they also included a model with cosmic rays, which would provide another excitation mechanism on top of photoionization, but their model shows negligible effects on Te.

 Also notable is this group’s approach to modeling.
 They used a local optimally emitting cloud (LOC) model, which treats the NLR as a sum of many individual gas clouds distributed around the central source.
 Individual clouds were modeled using Cloudy c10.0.
 These models were stopped once Te exceeded 100,000K or fell below 4000K, as temperatures above that range contribute primarily to X-Ray emission and temperatures any lower contribute primarily to IR emission.
 They then integrated over radial distance and density distributions to account for the NLR as a whole.
 This approach is certainly different from the models from the previously mentioned groups, but still does not provide a solution to the temperature problem.
 However, this approach can account for the fact that we observe the sum of all sections of the NLR and simulating this as numerous individual clouds can more accurately represent that.
 For example, if we observe high electron temperature and low metallicity from an NLR, it is likely that the entire NLR is not homogenously high temperature and low metallicity, but there could be pockets of low temperature and high metallicity, and this method can simulate that variation.